 Coding for the Load-test

 There are a few considerations for creating a good load-test.
-Although load tests can and often should be built by reusing your assets that “talk to your app”, the actual code that “runs” should be implemented to follow certain guidelines when run for a load test.
+Although load tests can and often should be built by reusing your assets that “talk to your app”, the actual code that “runs” should follow certain guidelines when run for a load test.

 Think-time